core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), the server can use the approach in {{sec-synch-challenge-response}} as a variant of the procedure in {{Section B.1.2 of RFC8613}}, before delivering request messages from that client to the application.
 This also makes the server (re-)synchronize with a client's Sender Sequence Number.

-Like in OSCORE {{RFC8613}}, assuming an honest server, the message binding guarantees that a response is not older than its request, so the same properties as stated in {{Section 7.3 of RFC8613}} applies:
+Like in OSCORE {{RFC8613}}, assuming an honest server, the message binding guarantees that a response is not older than its request, so the same properties as stated in {{Section 7.3 of RFC8613}} apply:

-* Freshness of a response can be assessed if it is received soon after the request.
+* The freshness of a response can be assessed if it is received soon after the request.

 * For notifications, this assessment gets weaker with time, and it is RECOMMENDED that the client regularly re-register the observation.